 UK gears up for huge vaccination plan watched by the world

-Final checks were taking place Sunday on the coronavirus vaccine developed by American drugmaker Pfizer and Germany’s BioNTech ahead of its rollout to hospitals across the U.K. in super-cold containers
+Final checks are taking place on the coronavirus vaccine developed by American drugmaker Pfizer and Germany’s BioNTech before its rollout to hospitals across the U.K. in super-cold containers

 LONDON -- Final checks were taking place Sunday on the deliveries of the coronavirus vaccine developed by American drugmaker Pfizer and Germany’s BioNTech before its rollout to hospitals across the U.K. in super-cold containers.